algolia/algoliasearch-client-javascript/README.md

 Quick Start
 -------------

 First index some data.
-You can use the command line client [quick start](https://github.com/algolia/algoliasearch-client-cmd#quick-start) for example to index the 1000 world's biggest cities.
+You can use the command line client [quick start](https://github.com/algolia/algoliasearch-client-cmd#quick-start) for example to index the 500 contacts.

 You can then update the `simple-ui.html` file with your ApplicationID, API-Key and index name to test the Javascript client in the browser.